Seven Non-Obvious Lessons About Post-Merger Integrations

 5. The Integration budget and the operating budget are not independent.

 There are two aspects to this.
 The most important is simply that the company needs to keep on delivering even though the integration is happening.
 Even in companies that have a dedicated PMO or integration team, the integration and BAU will inevitably compete for the same resources.
 The integration plan needs your best people.
 The operating plan may assume they’re delivering the business.
+The other is that tracking and allocating expenses can become tricky.
+There is often overlap, meaning costs or time that could be charged to either budget.

 The bottom line is you need to think through how these two budgets interact.
 You can’t treat them as separate exercises.